sanderstad/powershellbyexample/content/post/hashtables.md

 There are various ways we can sort a hashtable.

 The first thing we can do is create an ordered hashtable.
-This will result in the keys to be sorted.

 ```powershell
 $addresses = @()